SixArm/sixarm-company-consulting-agreement/README.md

 Section 16600 which provides: "every contract by which anyone is restrained from engaging in a lawful profession, trade, or business of any kind is to that extent void."
-It doesn't allow non-compete agreements for employees, consultants, contractors, The enumerated exceptions are for sale of a business, partnership dissolution, and disassociation of a partner.
+It doesn't allow non-compete agreements for employees, consultants, or contractors.
+The enumerated exceptions are for sale of a business, partnership dissolution, and disassociation of a partner.